 Interview with Robb Stauber – the man who battled Hrudey in net during the Kings ’92-93 season

-Interview with Rob Blake – the most controversial player in Kings history stops by MayorsManor
+Interview with Rob Blake – as he winds down his playing career, Blake stops by MayorsManor